Sections

 (this guide table of contents) ------- (MS Word New Users FAQ)

-This chapter last edited by Charles Kenyon on Friday 13 January 2012 .
+This chapter last edited by Charles Kenyon on Friday 01 November 2024 .

-Using sections in Word
+Using Sections in Word

-Word uses section breaks to specify parts of a document that have different page orientation, columns, or headers and footers.
-Section breaks allow the user to specify where the different formatting will begin and end.
-You might use section breaks in the following circumstances:
+Word uses Section breaks to specify parts of a document that have different page orientation, columns, or Headers and footers.

 bulletColumns.
-You can use Word's newspaper column feature in the middle of a page, and place section breaks before and after the multiple columns.
-If you have text prepared and put it into a column format, word will automatically put in the section breaks.
+You can use Word's newspaper column feature in the middle of a page, and place Section breaks before and after the multiple columns.
+If you have text prepared and put it into a column format, word will automatically put in the Section breaks.

 bulletDocument protection.
-You can apply different protection levels to different sections in Word.
-This lets you allow editing in some sections and not others.
+You can apply different protection levels to different Sections in Word.
+This lets you allow editing in some Sections and not others.

 The Break dialog for Word 2000 and Word 97, accessible from the Insert menu